Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

-constructed from the cup diagram $\underline{\lambda}$.
+assigning to $\lambda$ its cup diagram $\underline{\lambda}$ and then an associated web, which depends on a choice.
+In fact, see \fullref{example:from-webs-to-arc-diagrams}, $\web({}_-)$ is a split of the evident map which assigns to each web an arc diagram.
 Similarly, for each $\compmatch$-composite matching $\compmatcht$ there is a unique associated web $\web(\compmatch,\compmatcht)$ (given by an analogous map).
 The images of these maps are called \textit{basis webs}.
 All the reader needs to know about these basis webs is summarized in \fullref{example:from-webs-to-arc-diagrams} below.
-Details can be found in \cite[Section~4.1]{EST}.
+Details can be found in \cite[Section 4.1]{EST}.

 \begin{example} Given a web $u$, then we can associate to it an arc diagram $\cc{u}$ via